sagemath/trac_to_gh/Issue 6242.md

 # Issue 6242: *long* birds_other.rst doctest fails with mysterious error repeatedly on OS X

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6242

 Original creator: was